 It’s awful.
 It is the perfect example of how to turn someone who wants to buy into someone who’s desperate to leave.

 But we get it.
 Complicated forms are sometimes necessary.

 If it’s a user’s first time to your site and the first purchase they’ve made, they’re a stranger to you.
-If they’re there to purchase you need to discover:
+So, if they’re there to purchase you need to discover the following:

 - Anything else that they may need as a personal request

 This is just the basic stuff needed to get the product from your warehouse to their door.
-If you have sizes, colors etc to choose from then add another step.
+If you have sizes, colors, and etc to choose from then add another step.

 Throwing all that on one page is enough to turn anyone off.